Anjila-26/TFID-Glove/README.md

 # Text Embedding Visualization

 This project provides tools for text embedding generation and visualization using TF-IDF and GloVe word embeddings.
-It consists of a FastAPI backend for generating embeddings and a Next.js frontend for visualizing them.
+It consists of a FastAPI backend for generating embeddings and a Next.js frontend for visualizing them with color-coded data points.

 ## Project Structure